List of MLS Cup finals: Results by team

-As of 2024, 19 of the 32 teams that have played in the league have appeared at an MLS Cup final, and 15 have won a championship.
+As of 2025, 33 teams have played in the league, 21 of whom have appeared in an MLS Cup final, including 16 that have won a championship.
 The LA Galaxy has appeared at and won the MLS Cup the most times, with six championships in ten appearances.
 The New England Revolution has appeared five times as a finalist, but has not won an MLS Cup.
 The Chicago Fire won the MLS Cup in their inaugural season in 1998; the only previous professional American soccer team to win a league championship in their inaugural season was the Philadelphia Atoms in the 1973 NASL season.